 Love for God - Love for each other - Love for learning

 If you feel that this is the role for you, then we would love to hear from you.
-Application forms and further information are available below, or by email from email@example.com, or firstname.lastname@example.org.
+Further information is available from the school office, or by email from email@example.com, or firstname.lastname@example.org.

 At St Osmund’s, the welfare of the child is paramount.
 This school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.

 All staff should understand their responsibility to safeguarding and promoting the welfare of children and young people.
 Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.
 Staff should work, and be seen to work, in an open and transparent way.